Free · No Sign-Up · Private

 • Baby "drops" (engages into pelvis) around week 35–36

-• Weekly midwife checks from week 36
+• Weekly OB-GYN or doctor checkups from week 36

 📋 Key Antenatal Appointments